 SPRAY - Protect the outside surface of your shoes by spraying the leather with a waterproofing spray for leather/nubuck prior to wearing outdoors, especially during seasons of high precipitation.
 Leather/nubuck sprays are typically available at your local shoe repair shop/shoe store.
-Use the spray on all your leather/nubuck/suede shoes to keep them happy over the long term.
+Use the spray on all your leather/nubuck/suede shoes to keep them looking great over the long term.

 CONDITION - Over time, leather can get a little dried out from wear and change in temperatures.
 Leather conditioner/cleaner products are also available at most shoe repair/shoe stores, and can be rubbed into the leather for a healthy refreshed look.
 Think of it as a moisturizer for your shoes.
 Applying it once or twice a year is sufficient.